PCOS Weight Loss Myth Busting

 - High intensity training is not necessary to lose weight

 - The keto diet might not be the best diet for PCOS

 - Once the weight is gone, balance is key, don’t revert to previous eating habits, but extreme diet control is not necessary for maintenance.

 - Supplements can help with weight loss depending on the individual

 - Not all carbs are bad for PCOS and some are even important.
 Also avoid carbs in the morning.

-- We mentioned supplements for PCOS, in another article by Dr Samina, she discusses her 3 supplements for insulin resistance.
+- We mentioned supplements for PCOS, in another we discuss 3 supplements for insulin resistance.

 - Dr Kelly wrote an article on PCOS and intermittent Fasting.

 - Dr Fiona wrote an article on 5 foods to ditch if you have PCOS.

 If you are struggling to lose weight in the Toronto area and are wondering “Where can I find a PCOS naturopath near me?” – we are happy to help!